bphan002/Gone-Fishin/proposal.md

 4. Dynamic graph of all fish selected showing the calories, fish population, andn a name of fish

 In addition, this project will include:
- 1. An about modal describing the functionality
+ 1. An instruction page describing the functionality
  2. a production README